yankailab/OpenKAI/docs/3D/WebViewer3D.md

 decode as views into the received ArrayBuffer; the renderer copies them into reusable GPU upload arrays and updates only occupied ranges.
 Empty objects clear that type's geometry; absent objects clear that component.
 A disconnect clears only its type.
-The source's other components and retained red selections remain.
+The geometry source's other component and retained grid selections remain.
-A source's render resources are released once its last streamed component is gone.
+The browser allocates point/line objects for geometry sources and box instances for grid sources.
+It rejects a stream whose type conflicts with its source.
+Resources are released when the source's last stream disappears; source visibility and selected grid cells survive reconnects.
 Each type's configured worst-case snapshot is limited to 64 MiB; the viewer supports 1024 sources.
 The byte lengths below apply independently to each stream.